josipcodes/hack-team-2/README.md

 * [Queer Chameleon](https://www.youtube.com/@queeeerchameleon) -  Youtube channel with lots of interesting facts and information about the queer community.

 * [Voda](https://www.voda.co/blog) - An amazing app made by the queer community for the queer community to support the mental mental health of members of the LGBTQIA+ community.

+* Special thanks to Mia Rasmussen for creating the logo, hero image and blog default image.

+Special mention is also deserved by our team as a whole; each of us was integral in bringing Chronicles of Pride to fruition.
+We learned a lot from each other, dove headfirst into new technologies and were helpful in times of need resolving coding issues.